-2013 Convertible Note Financings
+June 2013 Convertible Note Financing

-In June and July 2013, we issued convertible promissory notes in an aggregate principal amount of \$3.7 million to certain existing stockholders.
+In June 2013, we issued convertible promissory notes in an aggregate principal amount of \$3.0 million, which we refer to as our 2013 notes, to certain existing stockholders.
 The notes accrue interest at 2% per year and are due on June 24, 2014.
-The principal balance and all accrued and unpaid interest due on the notes will become due in cash or will be converted into shares of our capital stock as follows:
+The principal balance and all accrued and unpaid interest due on the notes will be converted into shares of our capital stock as follows:

-- upon the closing of an initial public offering which either (i) results in gross proceeds to us of at least \$40.0 million (including amounts from conversion of the June and July 2013 notes) or (ii) is approved by the holders of a majority of the aggregate principal amount of all June and July 2013 notes then outstanding, the notes will automatically convert into shares of our common stock at a per share price equal to the initial public offering price; - upon the completion of an equity financing other than an initial public offering as described above with gross proceeds to us of at least \$5.0 million (excluding amounts from conversion of the June and July 2013 notes), at the election of the holders of a majority of the aggregate principal amount of the notes, the notes will automatically convert into either (i) shares of the securities issued in the equity financing at the per share price of the securities issued in such equity financing or (ii) shares of our Series C convertible preferred stock at \$1.00 per share; - on or after June 24, 2014, at the election of the holders of a majority of the aggregate principal amount of the notes, the notes will convert into shares of our Series C convertible preferred stock at \$1.00 per share; or - upon a sale of our company, transfer of all or substantially all of our assets, or the voluntary or involuntary liquidation, dissolution or winding up of our company, at the election of the holders of the notes, the notes will either (i) become due and payable in cash or (ii) convert into shares of our Series C convertible preferred stock at \$1.00 per share.
+• upon the closing of an initial public offering which either (i) results in gross proceeds to us of at least \$40.0 million (including amounts from conversion of the 2013 notes) or (ii) is approved by the holders of

+- a majority of the aggregate principal amount of all 2013 notes then outstanding, the notes will automatically convert into shares of our common stock at a per share price equal to the price to the public for common stock issued in the initial public offering; - upon the completion of an equity financing other than an initial public offering as noted above with gross proceeds to us of at least \$5.0 million (excluding amounts from conversion of the 2013 notes), at the election of the holders of a majority of the aggregate principal amount of the notes, the notes will automatically convert into either (i) shares of the securities issued in the equity financing at the per share price of the securities issued in such equity financing or (ii) shares of our Series C convertible preferred stock at \$1.00 per share; - on or after June 24, 2014, at the election of the holders of a majority of the aggregate principal amount of the notes, the notes will convert into shares of our Series C Preferred Stock at the Series C purchase price of \$1.00 per share; or - upon a sale of our company, transfer of all or substantially all of our assets, or the voluntary or involuntary liquidation, dissolution or winding up of our company, at the election of the holders of the notes, the notes will either (i) become due and payable in cash or (ii) convert into shares of our Series C convertible preferred stock at \$1.00 per share.